arib10/Naijahacks-Koyi/README.md

 # Proposed Solution

-A social network that connect students together with themselves or with their teachers and instructors through a messaging platform and also provides them with quizzes and past questions.
+A social network that connect students together or with their teachers and instructors through a messaging platform and also provides them with quizzes and past questions.

 # Proposed Stack